igrek51/igrek51.github.io/docs/journal/async-python.md

 def heavy_endpoint():
     return long_computation()
 ```
-Now the health check always runs in a separate thread, ensuring it remains responsive.
+Now, health checks run in a separate thread, ensuring it remains responsive.

 ## Multithreading as a cure
-Every time we encountered inadvertent blocking calls, the solution was **multithreading**:
+Every time we encountered blocking issues, the fix was **multithreading**:

 - Switching FastAPI endpoints from `async def` to `def` and let them run in a thread pool
 - Using `asyncio.to_thread` to offload blocking calls